We offer free shipping for orders over $1000Learn More

 No-hassle returns accepted within 15 days of deliveryLearn More

-All of our Bowl Chair are manufactured with our 13 years of experience to ensure our quality and your peace of mind.
+All of our Bowl Chairs are manufactured with our 13 years of experience to ensure our quality and your peace of mind.

 Full of fun and bold character, the Bardi’s Bowl chair is designed with geometric elements that lends to its distinguishing character.
 Effortlessly comfortable, the bowl chair is an ideal representation of modern technological advancements in technique and industrial construction.
 Designed in 1951 by Italian-Brazilian architect Lina Bo Bardi.